yyzhou9/starter-hugo-academic/content/authors/admin/_index.md

 #   url: https://www.lse.ac.uk
 # - name: PhD in Accounting (name)
 # - variable: PhD in Accounting (variable)
-  - Incoming Accounting PhD student @ University of Arizona
+  - name: Incoming Accounting PhD student @ University of Arizona
-  - MSc in Accounting and Finance, 2023 (expected), London School of Economics
+  - name: MSc in Accounting and Finance, 2023 (expected), London School of Economics
-  - BBA in Accounting, 2022, Hong Kong Baptist University
+  - name: BBA in Accounting, 2022, Hong Kong Baptist University

 # Short bio (displayed in user profile at end of posts)
 bio: This is Bio.